AwalaApp/codelabs/codelabs/android-centralised.md

 ## Configure endpoints

+Duration: 0:10:00

 Whilst Internet apps communicate with each other using _clients_ and _servers_, Awala apps use _endpoints_.
 Awala makes extensive use of cryptography to ensure the communication between endpoints is private and secure, which requires some upfront work before the actual communication can start.

-Fortunately, you'll be using the [Android endpoint library](https://github.com/relaycorp/awala-endpoint-android), which abstracts the low-level details so that you can focus on the important features that will make your app stand out from the rest.
+Fortunately, awaladroid abstracts the low-level details so that you can focus on the important features that will make your app stand out from the rest.

 ### Configure the third-party endpoint